hpi-epic/pricewars-consumer/README.md

 #### Sigmoid distribution behavior in detail

 The [sigmoid distribution](https://github.com/hpi-epic/pricewars-consumer/blob/master/lib/buyingbehavior.rb#L77) behavior realizes a sigmoid(-x) distribution of consumer purchases over [twice the producer price](https://github.com/hpi-epic/pricewars-consumer/blob/master/lib/buyingbehavior.rb#L88) which is used as mean.
-The offer which is highest probability is selected to be bought.

 The following figures delineate the sigmoid distribution where y is the probability of purchase and x the price of an offer.
 In the given example, the mean is twice the producer price (15€) therefore 30€.